-A multi-store card can make good sense if you are worried about a particular firm going bust, as if one goes under, you can still spend your money elsewhere.
+A multi-store card can make good sense if you’re worried about a particular firm going bust, as you can still spend your money elsewhere.

-The Post Office One4All card, for example, can be used in more than 22,000 outlets nationwide, and online in selected retail partners.
-These include Argos, Debenhams, Boots, Currys, Warehouse, Oasis and TK Maxx.
+The One4All card, for example, can be used in 55,000 outlets nationwide and online, including Argos, Boots, Topshop, M&S, John Lewis and TK Maxx.

-Finally, while the One4All card allows you to spend both online and in a physical store, not all gift cards and vouchers allow you to do so, so make sure you find out what the options are this before purchasing vouchers or gift cards as a present.
+The One4All card allows you to spend both online and in a physical store, but not all gift cards and vouchers do the same.
+Make sure you find out what the options are before you buy.

 More and more retailers are offering digital gift cards, also known as e-gift cards.
 These are issued by emailing the recipient a gift card with a unique code.